DevOpsBootcamp/website/source/faq.rst

 I don't know about computers!
 Can I still join?
 -----------------------------------------------

 YES!
 If you already knew all this stuff, you'd be teaching rather than studying it.
-If you think you don't know enough, try anyways -- in the worst case you'll discover that your self-assessment was correct, and in the best case, you'll become a successful open source contributor.
+If you think you don't know enough, try anyway -- in the worst case you'll discover that your self-assessment was correct, and in the best case, you'll become a successful open source contributor.

 When will meetings be?
 ----------------------